0xtato/troy/README.md

-# troy
+# Troy Cyber Patriot Red Team
-Cyber Patriot Red Team
+Techniques and tools that we use to help Troy High School practice for Cyber Patrio